oakes/iglu/README.md

 ## Introduction

-A ClojureScript library for making WebGL graphics with edn data.
+A Clojure and ClojureScript library for turning data into GLSL shaders for use by OpenGL and WebGL.

 ## Licensing